hapax/hapax.github.io/assets/simple-physics.md

 human hairs across.
 In Exercise 15, you can see how *fast* air molecules diffuse.

+One final technical point.
+Most of this collision cylinder technology assumes that we are colliding with *stationary objects*.
+If they are stationary *on average*, that is, there is no preferred direction, then the same estimates still work provided you are not too much larger than the objects you're colliding with.
+When you are too big, remain still and you will collide with many tiny moving objects!
+This is exactly what large objects feel as *pressure*.
+To understand how very large objects interact with a bath of tiny, randomly moving ones, it's better to use thermodynamics than cylinders.

 ---

 **Exercise 13 (smashing spheres).** Consider two spheres of radius $R$ and $r$.